 We deeply appreciate and need your financial support to improve early childhood education and to provide financial assistance to low-income parents struggling to pay for child care in Western Montana.
 Child Care Resources is a 501(c)(3) nonprofit organization.
-Through the support of people just like you, Child Care Resources helps ensure quality early childhood education and ensure that low-income parents can provide quality environments for their children while they are working.
+Through the support of people just like you, Child Care Resources helps ensure quality early childhood education and that low-income parents can provide quality environments for their children while they are working.

 We invite you to take a look at a short video to learn more about how your donation directly helps families in this area.

 Donations can be made in the following ways:

 - Donate online with a debit/credit card or a PayPal account.
 You can make a one-time gift, set up a recurring donation and/or make a gift in memory or in honor of someone.

 - Make a cash donation via mail with a check made out to Child Care Resources and mailed with this form to: